-ProASIC3E devices have embedded SRAM blocks along their north and south sides.
-Each variable-aspect-ratio SRAM block is 4,608 bits in size.
-Available memory configurations are 256×18, 512×9, 1k×4, 2k×2, and 4k×1 bits.
+ProASIC3E devices have embedded SRAM blocks along the north and south sides of the device.
+Each variableaspect-ratio SRAM block is 4,608 bits in size.
+Available memory configurations are 256x18, 512x9, 1kx4, 2kx2, or 4kx1 bits.
 The individual blocks have independent read and write ports that can be configured with different bit widths on each port.
 For example, data can be sent through a 4-bit port and read as a single bitstream.
-The embedded SRAM blocks can be initialized via the device JTAG port (ROM emulation mode) using the UJTAG macro.
+The embedded SRAM blocks can be initialized via the device JTAG port (ROM emulation mode), using the UJTAG macro.
+For more information, refer to the application note, UJTAG Applications in ProASIC3/E Devices.

 In addition, every SRAM block has an embedded FIFO control unit.
 The control unit allows the SRAM block to be configured as a synchronous FIFO without using additional core VersaTiles.
 The FIFO width and depth are programmable.
-The FIFO also features programmable Almost Empty (AEMPTY) and Almost Full (AFULL) flags in addition to the normal Empty and Full flags.
-The embedded FIFO control unit contains the counters necessary for generation of the read and write address pointers.
+The FIFO also features programmable Almost-Empty (AEMPTY) and Almost-Full (AFULL) flags in addition to the normal Empty and Full flags.
+The embedded FIFO control unit contains the counters necessary for the generation of the read and write address pointers.
 The embedded SRAM/FIFO blocks can be cascaded to create larger configurations.

-PLL and CCC
+PLL and Clock Conditioning Circuitry (CCC)